V sign: Usage

 The meaning of the V sign is partially dependent on the manner in which the hand is positioned.

-Where the palm of the hand is facing inward toward the signer (i.e. the back of the hand faces the observer), this is seen as insulting gesture in Australia, Ireland, New Zealand, South Africa, and the United Kingdom.
+With the palm of the hand facing inward toward the signer (i.e. with the back of the hand facing the observer), this is seen as an insulting gesture in Great Britain, Ireland, Australia, New Zealand and South Africa, akin to giving the finger.

 With the palm outward toward the observer, it can mean "victory", in a setting of wartime or competition.
-This was first popularised in January 1941 by Victor de Laveleye, a Belgian politician in exile, who suggested it as a symbol of unity in a radio speech and the subsequent "V for Victory" campaign by the BBC.
+This was first introduced in January 1941 by Victor de Laveleye, a Belgian politician in exile, who suggested it as a symbol of unity in a radio speech, representing V for victoire in French and vrijheid in Dutch, meaning freedom, during Belgian radio program broadcast to the German-occupied country by the BBC.
+Subsequently the BBC began adopting it as a general sign off across all its programming.

 It is sometimes made using both hands with upraised arms as United States president Dwight Eisenhower and, in imitation of him, Richard Nixon, used to do.
 This sign came to mean "peace" or "friend", used around the world by peace and counter-culture groups; popularized in the American peace movement of the 1960s.
 The commonality with the symbol's use from the 1940s was its meaning the "end of war".

 In American Sign Language, the number 2 is signalled with two fingers raised and the palm towards the signer, the letter V with the palm away, and the ordinal second with the sign palm forward before being turned (yawing) until the palm faces backward.
-General finger-counting systems use either facing for the number 2.
+General finger-counting systems (mainly ones that start with the index finger) use either facing for the number 2.

 The V shape is also used in a number of signs in many sign languages, including (in American Sign Language) "to look" (with the palm down) or "to see" (palm up).
 When the pointer and middle fingers are pointed at the signer's eyes then turned and the pointer finger is pointed at someone it means "I am watching you."

-V-signs in motion are used in air quotes, flexing the fingers, palm out, of one or both hands.
+The V sign while in motion is used in air quotes, flexing the fingers, palm out, of one or both hands.